Ria424/developers-animatesdk-docs/Frame_object/Frame12.md

 #### Usage

-*Frame.is3DMotionObject()*
+Frame.is3DMotionObject()

 #### Description

-Method; a Boolean value.
+Method; `boolean`; A boolean value.
 Lets you know whether the current selection is a 3D motion object.

 #### Example